-Travel Times to Cameron Highlands
+Bus Times from Ipoh to Cameron Highlands

 |15:00||16:13||27 MYR||Unititi Express|

 - Both bus companies use Express buses with two rows of two seats.

-Buy Tickets to the Cameron Highlands
+Buy Tickets from Ipoh to the Cameron Highlands

 Use the Search Box below to buy your bus tickets from Ipoh to the Cameron Highlands.

-Kuala Lumpur Bus Station
+Ipoh Bus Station

 Cameron Highlands Bus Station

-About the Cameron Highlands
+About Travel to Cameron Highlands

-Tanah Rata is the main town in the Cameron Highland and the place where you will arrive by bus.
+Tanah Rata is the main town in the Cameron Highlands and the place where you will arrive by bus.
 Tanah Rata is a small town with lots of amenities such as hotels and restaurants.
 These are scarce in other parts of the Cameron Highlands.
 Another notable feature of Tanah Rata is that is located 1,440 metres above sea level, which means that it has a cooler climate than lowland areas of Malaysia, dropping to a mild 13 to 15 degrees Celsius most nights and rising to around 22 degrees Celsius in the day time.
 This cooler climate is an attraction in its own right for the South East Asian tourists who visit the Cameron Highlands.